Phili999-ops/Discord-Webhook-Manager/README.md

 ## Installation
 To compile make sure you have set the SubSystem to: Windows(/SUBSYSTEM:WINDOWS) in Configuration properties -> Linker -> System -> SubSystem

-If you don't want to compile then download the release.zip and extract everything in the same directory.
-The DLLS are required for the EXE to run
+If you don't want to compile then download the ReleaseV2.zip and extract everything in the same directory.
+The DLLS are required for the EXE to run.

+The spam mode sends 1 message in the span of 1 second.
+This is to avoid rate-limiting.